How to Make a Glitter Tumbler – MakerFlo Crafts

-How to make a glitter tumbler
+How to make a glitter Tumbler

 While there are many different ways to create a glitter tumbler using epoxy, we wanted to share a common method, and walk you through the basics.
 Remember: the more you practice, the more you learn.
 You’ll quickly develop preferred methods that work best for you, your setup and skill level.